dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### Namespace consumer groups

-Dapr solves multi-tenancy at-scale with its [namespace consumer groups construct]({{< ref howto-namespace >}}).
-Simply include the `"{namespace}"` value in your component metadata to allow multiple namespaces with applications of the same `app-id` to publish and subscribe to the same centralized message bus.
+Dapr solves multi-tenancy at-scale with [namespaces for consumer groups]({{< ref howto-namespace >}}).
+Simply include the `"{namespace}"` value in your component metadata for consumer groups to allow multiple namespaces with applications of the same `app-id` to publish and subscribe to the same message broker.

 ### At-least-once guarantee